Loyal and ready to spend, meet Britain's fast-track finance minister

 However, the power struggle that forced his predecessor Javid to quit hints at a diminished role for what is usually the second most powerful position in government.

-Johnson’s reshuffle sent a clear signal that he wants to centralize control and minimize dissent.
+Johnson’s reshuffle sent a clear signal that he wants to centralise control and minimise dissent.

 Based on his vocal support of Johnson’s plans to fund record levels of capital spending with increased borrowing over the next five years, it seems unlikely the two will clash over an election promise to end a decade of spending cuts.